Lydia Shum: Health problems and subsequent death

 diabetes, and hypertension.
 In 2002, she was admitted to the Queen Mary Hospital (QMH) in Hong Kong and had 36 gallstones extracted.
 In September 2006, Shum was diagnosed with a liver tumor and cancer around the gallbladder.
 Doctors immediately removed one third of her liver.

 Prior to a cholecystectomy done in 2002, she had bile duct inflammation in 1978 and again in 1989.
 On 22 September 2006, the inflammation recurred.
 Four days later, it had complicated her liver and she went into a coma until 1 October.
 Once again, on 29 January 2007, she entered the operating room to remove a liver tumor which weighed 2.7 kg.
 On 8 March 2007, the tumor was found to be growing so she had another surgery.

-On 1 November 2006, a 24-year-old Indonesian domestic helper, Triyuliarti Yuyun, was convicted of violating the Hospital Authority Ordinance and sentenced to four weeks in jail.